 Step 4: Replace the Toilet

-This step also requires several of its own steps, but it can be useful to have a second set of hands to help you put your toilet back on.
+This step also requires several of its own steps, but it can be useful to have a second set of hands to help you put your RV toilet back on.
 Let’s break it down:

 Install Bolts